aws-neuron/aws-neuron-sdk/tools/neuronperf/neuronperf_compile_guide.rst

 Compiling multiple variants
 ---------------------------

-If you provide multople pipeline sizes, batch sizes, and/or cast modes, NeuronPerf will compile all of them.
+If you provide multiple pipeline sizes, batch sizes, and/or cast modes, NeuronPerf will compile all of them.

 .. code:: python